mdzzg/dc_pf_calculation/README.md

 # DC Power Flow Calculation

-DC power-flow non-iterative calculation for a N-bus M-branch power system.
+DC power-flow non-iterative calculation for a N-bus M-branch power system, based on James D. McCalley book chapter.

 This code is solely based on the methodology layed-down by the book chapter, authored by Iowa State University's Dr. James D. McCalley: